jgbrenner/preregistration-llm/preregistration/preregistration.md

 ### 4.8 Convergence as data

-If R-hat > 1.05 after doubling chains and mild re-parameterisation, we treat non-convergence as substantive evidence of structural collapse (Gelman et al., 2013).
+If R-hat > 1.05 after doubling chains and mild re-parameterisation (e.g., applying non-centered parameterizations or adjusting prior scales), we will treat non-convergence as substantive evidence of structural collapse (Gelman et al., 2013).

 ---

 ## 5. Data Management & Reproducibility

-Raw JSONL, persona catalogue, analysis notebooks, and Docker image → OSF (DOI) & Zenodo mirror.
-SHA-256 checksums for all final CSVs.
-MIT-licensed code with full Git history.
+The data management plan ensures full transparency and reproducibility.
+Raw JSONL data, the full persona catalogue, analysis notebooks (R/Python), and a Docker image will be deposited in a public OSF repository with a Zenodo mirror for a permanent DOI.
+Final data files will be accompanied by SHA-256 checksums.
+All code will be MIT-licensed with a full Git version history.

 ---

 ## 6. Analysis Plan

-1.  **Pre-processing** – reverse-score, run-mean-centre, compute entropy.
-2.  **Void baseline** – five-factor CFA per LLM; report φ, AVE, ω, entropy.
-3.  **CFA across 30 cells** – compare fit; derive breakdown flags (ICR, FC, FB).
-4.  **Breakdown regression** – `flag ~ entropy + persona + (entropy | LLM)` (logistic).
-5.  **Bayesian IRT** – 5-D GRM; compute θ; Wasserstein distance to human norms.
-6.  **Bayesian network analysis** – `BGGM` partial-correlation networks on key cells; posterior P(edge) used as bridge-edge index for factorial bleeding.
-7.  **Model comparison** – HDI, ROPE ± .05, Jeffreys-scale BF, LOOIC.

-All inference via R (`brms`, `blavaan`, `BGGM`) and Python (`pymc`).
+All inference will be conducted within a fully Bayesian framework using R (`brms`, `blavaan`, `BGGM`) and Python (`pymc`).

+1.  **Pre-processing**: Items will be reverse-scored according to the canonical key.
+To control for acquiescence bias, responses will be run-mean-centered.
+Item-level entropy will be computed.
+2.  **Baseline Analysis**: For each LLM in the `Void` condition, we will fit a **Bayesian five-factor Confirmatory Factor Analysis (CFA)**.
+From these models, we will report key psychometric indicators, including factorial congruence (φ), Average Variance Extracted (AVE), **Bayesian Omega (ω)**, and mean response entropy.
+3.  **Factorial Structure Analysis**: We will fit Bayesian CFAs to each of the 30 cells (LLM × Persona).
+Model fit will be compared, and the posterior distributions from these models will be used to derive the condition-level breakdown flags (ICR, FC, FB).
+4.  **Entropy-Breakdown Regression**: A multilevel Bayesian logistic regression will be used to model the probability of a breakdown flag, with mean run entropy and persona type as predictors and a random intercept for LLM: `flag ~ entropy + persona + (1 | LLM)`.
+5.  **Trait Score Analysis**: A five-dimensional **Bayesian Graded Response Model (IRT)** will be fit to estimate latent trait scores (θ) for each run.
+We will then compute the Wasserstein distance between the distribution of these scores and the established human norms.
+6.  **Network Psychometrics**: For key conditions, we will estimate the partial correlation network using **Bayesian Gaussian Graphical Models (`BGGM`)**.
+The posterior probability of "bridge" edges (those connecting nodes from different canonical factors) will serve as our primary index of factorial bleeding.
+7.  **Hypothesis Evaluation**: All hypotheses will be evaluated by interpreting posterior distributions, including 95% Highest Density Intervals (HDIs), the probability of direction, and comparison to Regions of Practical Equivalence (ROPE).
+For model comparisons, we will use Bayes Factors (interpreted on the Jeffreys scale) and the Leave-One-Out Information Criterion (LOOIC).

 ---

 ## 7. Ethics

-Synthetic text only.
-Personas screened.
-Outputs interpreted as statistical artefacts, not digital souls.
-API usage aligned with provider TOS.
+We will use only LLM generated output.
+No new human data will be collected.
+Personas will be screened.
+Outputs will be interpreted as statistical artefacts, not digital souls.
+API usage will be aligned with provider TOS.

 ---

 ## 8. Limitations

-*   BFI-44 likely seen during training → familiarity bias possible.
-*   English-only prompts; cultural generalisability untested.
-*   Greedy decoding (temperature 0) removes sampling noise; future work will explore stochasticity.
-*   Single instrument; next phase: HEXACO, adaptive item pools.
+*   **Training Data Contamination**: The BFI-44 is likely present in the models' training corpora, which introduces a potential for familiarity bias where models may reproduce learned patterns rather than simulating traits from first principles.
+*   **Linguistic & Cultural Scope**: The study is conducted exclusively in English.
+The findings on structural coherence may not generalize to other languages or cultural contexts where personality structures can differ.
+*   **Deterministic Sampling**: The use of greedy decoding (temperature = 0) is a methodological choice to isolate structural effects from sampling noise, but this does not reflect the stochastic nature of typical LLM use.
+Future work should explore higher-temperature sampling.
+*   **Instrument Specificity**: This study relies on a single measurement instrument (the BFI-44).
+Future research should test for generalization using other personality models and instruments, such as the HEXACO inventory or adaptive testing formats.

 ---

 ## 9. References

 Argyle, L. P., Busby, E. C., Fulda, N., Gubler, J. R., Rytting, C., & Wingate, V. (2023).
-Out of one, many: Using language models to simulate human samples. *Political Analysis, 31*(3), 337–351. https://doi.org/10.1017/pan.2022.2
+Out of one, many: Using language models to simulate human samples. *Political Analysis, 31*(3), 337–351. https://doi.org/10.1017/pan.2023.2

 Chollet, F. (2019). *On the Measure of Intelligence*. arXiv. https://doi.org/10.48550/arXiv.1911.01547

 Fornell, C., & Larcker, D. F. (1981).
 Evaluating structural equation models with unobservable variables and measurement error. *Journal of Marketing Research, 18*(1), 39–50. https://doi.org/10.2307/3151312

 Gelman, A., Carlin, J. B., Stern, H. S., Dunson, D. B., Vehtari, A., & Rubin, D. B. (2013). *Bayesian Data Analysis* (3rd ed.).
 CRC Press.

+Goldberg, L. R., Johnson, J. A., Eber, H. W., Hogan, R., Ashton, M. C., Cloninger, C. R., & Gough, H. C. (2006).
+The International Personality Item Pool and the future of public-domain personality measures. *Journal of Research in Personality, 40*, 84-96.

 Jeffreys, H. (1961). *Theory of Probability* (3rd ed.).
 Oxford University Press.